Weak first-order phase transitions in the frustrated square lattice J1-J2 classical Ising model: Weak and anomalous first-order signatures

-In Fig. (\ref{fig:g0.51_chi64_adiab}) we illustrate the results of high-to-low $T$ and low-to-high $T$ adiabatic evolutions at $g=0.51$ with $\chi=64$ and $\epsilon=1$e-6.
-The defining features of a first-order phase transition are apparent: a Helmholtz free energy density crossing occurs \footnote{It is important to note that the apparent energy density crossing in Fig. (\ref{fig:g0.51_chi64_adiab}) can not correspond to an energy density gap-closing of a second-order phase transition for the following reasons: as the gap-closing of a second-order transition is adiabatically approached from either side, the MPS must approach the same state and therefore the entanglement entropy ($S$) must approach the same value, whereas in Fig. (\ref{fig:g0.51_chi64_adiab}) the two values of $S$ at the crossing differ greatly; if the energy density crossing in Fig. (\ref{fig:g0.51_chi64_adiab}) is really a gap-closing of a second-order transition, then the (quasi-)adiabatic evolution jumps from the ground state manifold to the excited state manifold as the crossing is traversed, which must result in a discontinuity in $S$ at the crossing, but in fact we find that $S$ is continuous over the energy density crossing along either adiabatic path.} and the order parameter for the equilibrium (i.e. lowest free energy) state is discontinuous at the crossing.
-It is important to check that the crossing is not due to imperfect adiabaticity.
-To do this, on each adiabatic path the temperature is swept back over the crossing after the extremal temperature is reached.
-We find only a negligible change in the data when this is done.
-We repeat this procedure with different values of $\chi$ and $\epsilon$ at this and other values of $g$; the results are shown in Figs. (\ref{fig:ordparamdiscontinuity}), (\ref{fig:multig_chi64_adiab}), and (\ref{fig:g10_chi64_adiab}).
-With increasing values of $g$, the data shows a monotonic decrease in both the order parameter discontinuity and the angle of incidence between the two Helmholtz free energy density curves.
-This is consistent with the theoretical requirement that the order parameter discontinuity and Helmholtz free energy crossing both disappear when $g\rightarrow\infty$.
+The apparent energy density crossing in Fig. \ref{fig:g0.51_chi64_adiab_nonadiab}) can not correspond to an energy density gap closing of a second-order transition for the following reasons: (1) As the gap-closing of a second-order transition is adiabatically approached from either side, the MPS must approach the same state and therefore the entanglement entropy ($S$) must approach the same value, whereas in Fig. \ref{fig:g0.51_chi64_adiab_nonadiab}) the two values of $S$ at the crossing differ greatly.
+(2) If the crossing is really a gap closing of a second-order transition, then the (quasi-)adiabatic evolution jumps from the ground state manifold to the excited state manifold as the crossing is traversed, which must result in a discontinuity in $S$ along either adiabatic path and a discontinuity in $(m_x,m_y)$ over the low-to-high $T$ path, but we find that both $S$ and $(m_x,m_y)$ are continuous over the energy density crossing along either adiabatic path.
+(3) A finite bond dimension imposes a finite correlation length \cite{orus2014practical} and therefore a finite gap, but there is no sign of a gap at the crossing point.

-We also compute the correlation length in each phase very close to the free energy density crossing at smaller values of $g$ (see Figs. (\ref{fig:corrlengths}) and (\ref{fig:g0.501_anomaly})).
-All of the correlation length data is consistent with weak first-order phase transitions in the region $g\geq0.501$.
-However, the data suggests the possibility that at sufficiently small values of $g>0.5$ a novel type of first-order phase transition arises wherein the correlation length is very large in one phase but very small in the other.